IndicoDataSolutions/indico-client-csharp/README.md

 ```
 IndicoClient indico = new IndicoClient(IndicoConfig config);
 ```
-The IndicoClient constructor will read configuation options from the environment variables described above.
-If you would like to manually set configuration options in an IndicoConfig object then you can pass your config to IndicoClient as follows:

-client = IndicoClient(config=my_config)

 If you want to learn more about GraphQL, the [How to GraphQL](https://www.howtographql.com/) tutorial is a great place to start.

 ## Indico GraphQL Schema